LamSonFei/wonton-plate/README.md

 This project is automatically built using [Circle CI](https://circleci.com).
 A demo is also available, thanks to [Heroku](https://www.heroku.com), at https://wonton-plate.herokuapp.com.
+The dragon icon used as a favicon and in the intro page comes from here: https://www.freeiconspng.com/img/35548.

 This project started at https://github.com/Zenika/wanton-template, but got moved to a personal repository by its author.
 You can can find the issue board here: https://github.com/LamSonFei/wonton-plate/issues.